Sakkari edges Pegula, Sabalenka beats Jabeur at WTA Finals - WHIZ News

 “Nice to have here, for sure — and see me winning,” Sakkari said.

 Later on Day 1, Sabalenka came back to beat two-time Grand Slam runner-up Ons Jabeur 3-6, 7-6 (5), 7-5 after being two points from defeat.
-Jabeur led 5-3 in the tiebreaker, but Sabalenka grabbed the next four points in a row to force a third set.
+The No. 2-ranked Jabeur led 5-3 in the tiebreaker, but Sabalenka grabbed the next four points in a row to force a third set.

+“Don’t look at the score,” Sabalenka said she told herself.
+“Just keep trying.”

+A resigned Jabeur, who meets Pegula on Wednesday in the round-robin format, said afterward: “I missed my chances.”

 On Oct.
 23, in the final of the Guadalajara Open, Pegula beat Sakkari 6-2, 6-3 to claim the first WTA 1000 title of her career.